 (This was the must undocumented camping trip of all time.
 I forgot my camera!
 This also turned into the longest post ever with no real point.
 You’re welcome.)

 We had a hot date with Jenni and Matt this weekend for camping at William O’Brien State Park (highly recommended!
 A++++++ would do business with again!), which ended up only being an hour from our house in holiday weekend traffic.
-We got a new tent (this not so little guy, which was on sale and TOTALLY worth it’s weight in gold) and got it setup and a fire started.
+We still rented a campervan for nostalgia’s sake (we used this company for our camper rental if you need one), we got a new tent (this not so little guy, which was on sale and TOTALLY worth it’s weight in gold) and got it setup and a fire started.
 Suck it, forecast of rain and thunderstorms.
 We were camping anyway.

 I slept 12 hours.
 I’m blaming that on a muscle relaxer I took so my back would completely hate me for sleeping on an air mattress.
 I woke up and we went into Stillwater, because it had apparently been pouring down rain for the past few hours.
 We went to Smalley’s Caribbean Barbecue and I want to go back all the time.
 Mainly for the mac and cheese, but there wasn’t anything I didn’t love.